 A sturdy roof protects your home or business from the elements.
 It has to withstand strong winds, heavy downpours, snow and ice accumulation.
-Whether it’s a repair or installation, your roof needs to be properly maintained to protect your property investment.
-Residential and commercial roofs can suffer from multiple roofing problems such as:
+Whether it’s a repair or new installation, your roof needs to be properly maintained to protect your investment.
+Residential and commercial roofs can suffer from multiple roofing problems.
+Keep these worries aside and rely on Grand Valley Roofing & Coatings Inc. for all your roofing repair services in and around Cambridge.
+We provide complete roofing repair solutions for flat roof residential and commercial properties.

 Failure of roof perimeters e.g., gravel stops